 This results in low blood sugar.
 The brain doesn’t store any sugar, and it needs a constant supply to function.
 The cells of the body also need nourishment; they break down proteins and fats more slowly and evenly than they do carbohydrates.
 A large dose of carbs, greeted by a blast of insulin is the opposite of a slow, sustained burn.
 When blood sugar suddenly drops, the mind becomes fuzzy, and the person becomes disoriented.
 He may develop a headache.
 He trembles and may break into a cold sweat.
 He feels weak and nauseous.
 Reactive hypoglycemia can be caused by insulin resistance, one symptom of “estrogen dominance.”

-Dr. John Lee has done extensive research into another hormone – progesterone .
+Dr. John Lee (also now deceased, but with work and website carrying on) did extensive research into another hormone – progesterone .
 Progesterone is one of the major reproductive hormones in women, and its purpose is to oppose, or balance, estrogen output.
 But men produce it, too.
 Progesterone is not only produced in the ovaries, but in the adrenals and probably the Schwann Cells in the myelin sheath of nerves.